 The Avengers began filming after the release of what is informally known as Austin Powers (as opposed to Man of Mystery for convenience of conversational purposes).
 You have to question what the producer was thinking about the relative failure of The Saint, whose returns (industry slang for income) didn’t exactly fuel sequel-greenlighting fires.
 Equally, the producer of The Avengers (i.e. Jerry Weintraub) failed to greenlight a sequel.
 Perhaps if Nicole Kidman hadn’t been tied down to Eyes Wide Shut, we would have seen her as Emma Peel instead of seeing her in the final innumerable retakes approved by Stanley Kubrick.
 Then again, Elizabeth Hurley was more relevant with her being British.
 Uma Thurman, the final choice, hardly bested Liz in terms of commercial efficiency and artistic efficacy.

 The producers should have ordered rewrites and reshoots by Quentin Tarantino.
 He probably would have already known about The Matrix and hired a Hong Kong fight choreographer to make it salvageable.
 Get Smart (2008) and The Man from U.N.C.L.E.
 (2015) were rightly delayed, especially since I Spy (2001) didn’t do that well despite Eddie Murphy teaming up with Owen Wilson.
-It didn’t help that other action-oriented ’60s revivals, namely McHale’s Navy and The Wild Wild West, helped give the impression that the sub-genre was more miss than hit.
-McHale’s Navy (1997) is one such example.
+It didn’t help that other action-oriented ’60s revivals, namely McHale’s Navy (1997) and The Wild Wild West (1999), helped give the impression that the sub-genre was more miss than hit.
+McHale’s Navy is worth singling out.
 The Addams Family, The Beverly Hillbillies and The Flintstones proved that a ’60s sitcom didn’t need to be transformed into an action comedy.
 Hell, McHale’s Navy wasn’t even that popular.
 The Jetsons would have been a better choice.
 Heck, Steven Spielberg should have been hired to do that instead of The Lost World (one of two long-forgotten sequels to Jurassic Park).